Links 386 Pro

 Links 386 Pro is a golf simulation sports game for MS-DOS released in 1992.
 It is part of the Links series, and was developed by Access Software as the follow-up to Links: The Challenge of Golf (1990).
 A Macintosh version, Links Pro, was released in 1994.
 An enhanced version called Links 386 CD was released for PC in 1995 that included audio comments by comedian Bobcat Goldthwait acting as the player's caddie, and an aerial flyby of each hole streamed from the game's CD-ROM.
 Re-branded versions of the game were also released for Microsoft Windows under the titles Microsoft Golf 2.0 (1994) and Microsoft Golf 3.0 (1996), part of the Microsoft Golf series.
+It was followed four years later by Links LS 1997.